github-education-resources/GitHubGraduation-2022/_data/yomaokobiah/yomaokobiah.md

 ---
-name: Ogheneyoma Okobiah
+name: Stefan Sovea
-institution: Nile University of Nigeria
+institution: "Stefan cel Mare" University of Suceava, Romania
-quote: Determination is a burning desire for success.
+quote: The best way to predict the future is to create it
-github_user: yomaokobiah
+github_user: stefansovea
 ---